TClark00/TClark00/README.md

 An MSC Computer Science student with a background in physics.
 Most recently on my course I have been learning to use Java and JDBC.

-I have a strong enthusiasm for games and in my spare time I enjoy tinkering in Unreal Engine.
+I have a strong enthusiasm for games and in my spare time I enjoy tinkering with C++ in Unreal Engine.

 <!--
 **TClark00/TClark00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.